Blog/Ultimate Guide to Fair Trade Coffee for Foodservice Businesses/Fair Trade Coffee for Restaurants: Key Benefits | Busy Bean Coffee

 Fair trade coffee is coffee that has been certified by an independent organization (such as Fair Trade USA or Fairtrade International) to meet specific social, economic, and environmental standards.
 These standards ensure that coffee farmers receive a minimum price per pound—typically $1.80–$2.20 above the commodity market price—plus a premium for community development projects.

-The certification process involves rigorous audits of cooperatives, including safe working conditions, no child labor, and sustainable farming practices.
-For restaurants, buying fair trade coffee means you're supporting a supply chain that prioritizes people and the planet.
+The certification process involves rigorous third-party audits of cooperatives, covering safe working conditions, prohibition of child labor, and sustainable farming practices such as shade-grown cultivation and water conservation.
+For restaurants, buying fair trade coffee means you're supporting a supply chain that prioritizes people and the planet over profit margins.

-According to Fair Trade USA, the fair trade coffee market has grown over 15% annually for the past five years, with major foodservice chains like Starbucks and McDonald's incorporating certified beans into their core menus.
+According to Fair Trade USA, the fair trade coffee market has grown over 15% annually for the past five years, and major foodservice chains like Starbucks and McDonald's have incorporated certified beans into their core menus.
 This isn't a fad—it's a fundamental shift in consumer values.
+A 2024 NielsenIQ study found that 78% of U.S. consumers say a brand's sustainability practices influence their purchasing decisions, and 44% would pay more for products from companies committed to positive social impact.

 Why Fair Trade Coffee Matters for Your Restaurant